Survey of Paint-by-Number Puzzle Solvers

 The Olsak solver and the two Gecode solvers are also pure heuristic search systems.
 They don't do quite as well as Simpson's on the human designed puzzles, and don't fall apart quite as badly on the randomly generated puzzles.

-The Gecode solvers are impressive in another sense.
-Though their average run time falls a bit short of that of the Simpson and Olsak solvers, the amount of effort that went into their development is far less.
-These are short little programs, probably written in a couple days, and they are competitive with solvers that are the result of months or years of work.
+The various solvers based on constraint solving systems are impressive in another sense.
+Though their average run time may not match the hand-built solvers (yet!), the amount of effort that went into programming them to solve nonograms is far less.
+These are short little programs, probably written in a couple days, and they are competitive with dedicated solvers that are the result of months or years of work.
 The power of the underlaying search libraries and the ease of experimentation with alternative search heuristics obviously serves them well.
 If you need a solver fast, building on top of one of these packages is clearly the right way to go.
 As these general purpose solving environments continue to grow in sophistication, I think the day may well come when building dedicated solvers from the ground up makes no sense at all.

 These heuristic search programs are basically doing depth-first search, using quickly evalated heuristic functions to choose which branches to explore first, in hopes of finding the solution more quickly.
 My own pbnsolve system doesn't actually use heuristic functions.
 Instead, it explores each possible branch for some distance before choosing one.
 This probing approach expends a lot more computation at each decision point in hopes of winning a pay off by finding a short route to the solution.
 It works more often then it fails, so performance is generally good, even on randomly generated puzzles.
 It does however, sacrifice some speed on easier puzzles, where all that probing turns out to be overkill.
 This was a very tricky part of the design, getting better performance on the rare hard problems without getting too sluggish on the common easy ones.